iTwin/iTwinUI/CONTRIBUTING.md

 ```

 ### Editing or enhancing a component

 When making changes to a component that already exists, we ask that all PRs distinctly list visual changes that have occurred.
 These notes are used by the Visual Design team to update specifications and images within documentation.

 ### Adding tests

 For testing you will need [Docker](https://www.docker.com/products/docker-desktop).
 It helps to avoid cross-platform rendering differences.

 - Create `.html` file in `backstop/tests` displaying the elements you wish to test and their all possible states, using the built CSS in `lib/css`.
 - Create `.js` file in `backstop/scenarios` with the same name as `.html` file in previous step and ensure it exports scenarios list (take a look at `backstop/scenarios/alert.js`).
   - Use `scenario` function from `scenarioHelper.js` to create a scenario where the first argument is test case name and the second one is options.
     ```js
     const { scenario } = require('../scenarioHelper');
-    module.exports = [
+    module.exports = [scenario('basic')];
-      scenario('basic'),
-    ];
     ```
   - For actions like click, hover use according functions from `scenarioHelper.js` and pass them as scenario options `actions` property.
     ```js